sunfounder/galaxy-rvr/docs/source/lesson6_ir_avoid.rst

     * If condition1 is true, code block 1 is executed.
     * If condition1 is false, then condition2 is evaluated.
     * If condition2 is true, code block 2 is executed.
-    * If condition2 is false, code block 3 is executed.
+    * If condition2 is false, then condition3 is evaluated.
     * If condition3 is true, code block 3 is executed.
     * If condition3 is false, code block 4 is executed.